CiscoDevNet/terraform-provider-intersight/website/docs/d/cloud_sku_container_type.html.markdown

 * `service_category`:(string) Indicates if this sku belongs to Compute, Storage, Database or Network category.* `Compute` - Compute service offered by cloud provider.* `Storage` - Storage service offered by cloud provider.* `Database` - Database service offered by cloud provider.* `Network` - Network service offered by cloud provider.
 * `service_family`:(string) Property to identify the family of service that the sku belongs to.
 * `service_name`:(string) Any display name for the ServiceCategory if available.
+* `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
+Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.